Chapter 21

 “Why whales?
 You could’ve been maggots or mold.”

-I will devour your corpse and shit out your diadem.
-Then, I will toss your idiotic crown into the river, until the current grinds your fleshless Other to silt.
+I will devour your corpse: and shit out your diadem: then, I will toss your idiotic crown into the river: until the current grinds your fleshless Other: to silt.

-“You can see Lina?”
+“You can see Lina-2?”

-“Again, why the whales?”
+“Again, why whales?”

 I will not have 9,000 years of effort undone by some tacky piece of merchandise.

 “I’m the 250th anniversary edition.
-Get it right.”
+Get it straight!”

 Pakicetus raised its unoccupied paw.

-Apparently, you taste like them.
+Apparently: you taste like them.

-The foreclaw fell, and Tippi cried out.
+The rat’s foreclaw fell, and Tippi cried out:

 Four quivering nails hovered millimeters from her eyes.